 Feral animal control is undertaken by shooting, targeting rabbits and foxes.
-This was not possible during the majority of the reporting period due to low visibility resulting from the long grass.
-No feral cat, goat or deer populations have been recently observed.
+Shooting of foxes, rabbits and deer was undertaken in the BioBanking area.
+No feral cat or goat populations have been recently observed.

 6.6 Noise

 6.6.1 Operational Noise